Skip to main content

 Authentication

-WazzAPI supports two authentication mechanisms depending on your use case.
+WazzAPI supports two main authentication paths depending on how you use the platform.

 API Key Authentication

-This is the recommended method for most developers building backend integrations.
+This is the recommended method for backend services, automations, and webhook consumers.

 How It Works